 PC Magazine hedges, sort of, calling it “a different kind of dud” in the light that it sold 4 million units.
 But then it justifies it by comparing it to the Commodore 64, which sold 12 million units (by its estimate; that’s on the low end of what I’ve heard).
 By that standard, the only things sold in the 1980s that weren’t duds are the Atari 2600 and Nintendo NES.

 Furthermore, I’ve heard the 128 called “not all that backward compatible.”
 It should be noted that the IIgs also wasn’t 100% backward compatible.
-I’d also like to see a full list of C-64 programs that didn’t work on the 128, because I only know of two: The C-64 CP/M cartridge, which didn’t work on most 64s either, and Archon II.
+I’d also like to see a full list of C-64 programs that didn’t work on the 128, because I only know of two: The C-64 CP/M cartridge, which also only worked the rarest of 64s, and Archon II.

 Admittedly, I’ve always had a fondness for the machine; I owned and used one longer than I’ve owned and used any other computer and it’s still lurking in my basement.